Synchro/Segment/README.md

 ## Coding standards

-Coding standards are checked and enforced using [Tighten's Duster package](https://github.com/tighten/duster) using the default Laravel coding standard.
-Check for coding standards issues by running `./vendor/bin/duster lint`, and apply automatic fixes using `./vendor/bin/duster fix`, or `composer cs`.
+Coding standards are checked and enforced using [Laravel Pint](https://github.com/laravel/pint) using the default Laravel coding standard.
+Check for coding standards and apply automatic fixes by running `./vendor/bin/pint` or `composer cs`.
 These checks are also run using GitHub actions.

 ## Security